daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ```

-Thus, to install other pacakges individually, we can now use the following: conda install <package-name>.
+Thus, to install other packages individually, we can now use the following: conda install <package-name>.
 We will install the key packages needed for the start of our program now:

 ```
 conda install --yes \